Introduction: Why a Smart Sprinkler Layout Matters

 Step 1: Measure Your Lawn and Sketch It

 Start by measuring your lawn’s dimensions, noting all features like gardens, pathways, and trees.
-Use tools like measuring tapes or online mapping tools.
-It’s crucial to note elevation changes, as they impact sprinkler head selection and zoning.
-Create a scale drawing, marking all obstacles and features.
+Use tools like a measuring tape or Google Earth.
+It’s crucial to account for elevation changes, as these affect sprinkler head placement and zoning.
+Create a scale drawing, clearly marking obstacles, slopes, and paved areas.

 Step 2: Assess Your Water Source and Pressure